 RAD - RAD is a HUD program which allows public housing authorities to permanently convert public housing to private ownership while maintaining affordability through rental subsidies.
 In San Francisco, the Housing Authority has transferred ownership and operations of over 3,500 units to private partners.
 These private partners have access to Low Income Housing Tax Credits and commercial debt which can be used to rehabilitate distressed units.
-As of April 2019, rehabilitation has been completed on 23 of the 28 RAD projects.
+As of June 2019, rehabilitation has been completed on 25 of the 28 RAD projects.

 HOPE SF - HOPE SF is the transformation of four of San Francisco's largest and most severely distressed public housing sites into vibrant mixed income communities without displacement of residents.
-The scope of the work encompasses creating new affordable housing, including public housing replacement units, new market rate units, a new street grid with new infrastructure, new open spaces, retail spaces and community facilities.
+The scope of the work encompasses creating new affordable housing, including public housing replacement units, additional affordable units, new market rate units, a new street grid with new infrastructure, new open spaces, retail spaces and community facilities.
 The four HOPE SF public housing sites are Alice Griffith, Hunters View, Potrero Terrace and Annex, and Sunnydale-Velasco.

 Construction is planned or underway on all four HOPE SF sites.
-As of April 2019, the first phase of vertical development is under construction at Sunnydale (Parcel Q) and will be complete in November 2019; Potrero's first vertical development, Block X, is complete and will be leased by June 2019.
+The first phase of vertical development is under construction at Sunnydale (Parcel Q) and will be complete in November 2019; Potrero's first vertical development, Block X, is complete and is expected to be fully leased by July 2019.
 At Hunters View, predevelopment activities for approximately 100 additional affordable units is underway.
-At Alice Griffith, Phase 1, 2 3, and 4 are complete; Phase 4 is leasing up and will house the remaining 19 original Alice Griffith public housing residents, meeting the HOPE SF commitment to rehouse all residents on site with no displacement.
-Sunnydale and Potrero are the focus of the bond funds to expedite work due to their long development timelines with the goal of improving living conditions for existing residents as soon as possible.
+At Alice Griffith, Phase 1, 2 3, and 4 are complete; Phase 4 has leased up and is home to the remaining 19 original Alice Griffith public housing residents, meeting the HOPE SF commitment to rehouse all residents on site with no displacement.
+Sunnydale and Potrero are the focus of the bond funds to expedite work due to their long development timelines and multiple development phases, with the goal of improving living conditions for existing residents as soon as possible.